German court convicts former concentration camp guard, 93

 That’s due in part to a precedent established in 2011 with the conviction of former Ohio autoworker John Demjanjuk as an accessory to murder on allegations that he served as a guard at the Sobibor death camp in German-occupied Poland.
 Demjanjuk, who steadfastly denied the allegations, died before his appeal could be heard.

-German courts had previously required prosecutors to justify charges by presenting evidence of a former guard’s participation in a specific killing, often next to impossible given the circumstances of the crimes committed at Nazi death camps.
+German courts previously required prosecutors to justify charges by presenting evidence of a former guard’s participation in a specific killing, often near-impossible.

 However, prosecutors successfully argued during Demjanjuk’s trial in Munich that guarding a camp whose only purpose was murder was enough for an accessory conviction.